NBA Finals: Stephen Curry produces heroic 43-point display as Golden State Warriors level series

 At the half, there was a noticeably big discrepancy in the distance shooting.
 Boston went 8-of-14, and Golden State went 7-of-25.
 However, they were only five points behind.

-At the start of the third, Curry hit a bank shot from the wing and then Thompson hit a 3-pointer to tie it.
+At the start of the third, Curry hit a bank shot from the wing and then Thompson hit a three-pointer to tie it.

 That could have sparked another big third quarter run for the Warriors, but this was a game of swings, with a high-speed intensity and a stop-start rhythm.
 The Celtics looked more composed speed and pace wise, particularly in the first half, but were prone to turnovers.

-It proved part of their undoing but even more so, a 14-point third quarter for Curry – who believed it should've been more with no foul calls on two 3-pointers where he could definitely could have gone to the line – helped engineer a change in momentum.
+It proved part of their undoing but even more so, a 14-point third quarter for Curry – who believed it should have been more with no foul calls on two three-pointers where he definitely could have gone to the line – helped engineer a change in momentum.

 He also joined elite company in Jerry West and Magic Johnson as the only point guards to record a 40-point and 10-rebound NBA Finals game.